-Nicnac (they/them) is a passionate self-identifying autistic and queer person in their late 30s.
-Nicnac debuted their personal podcast The Nicnac Podcast in May of 2006.
-Their podcast features philosophical monologs and conversations with others about divergent life.
+Nicnac (she/they) is a passionate self-identifying autistic trans and queer person in her late 30s.
+Nicnac debuted her personal podcast The Nicnac Podcast in May of 2006.
+Her podcast features philosophical monologs and conversations with others about divergent life.
 Nicnac also hosts a dedicated series on flight simulation and other forms of computer simulation software called FSRideAlong which debuted in 2010.

 In the past 15 years, Nicnac has produced over 400 episodes across their main podcast and their FSRideAlong Series.
-Nicnac has also volunteered their time in their community to produce and host audio content for radio and streaming media.
+Nicnac has also volunteered her time in her community to produce and host audio content for radio and streaming media.

 As a creative person with a unique neurotype and a degree in game design, Nicnac places a high value on expressive projects.
-They believe that expressive projects are one of the better ways to cope with the phenomena of human life.
-They understand that neurodiversity means that every individual is unique.
-They hope that the balance of their output proves to be a force for good.
+She believes that expressive projects are one of the better ways to cope with the phenomena of human life.
+She understands that neurodiversity means that every individual is unique.
+She hopes that the balance of her output proves to be a force for good.

 Please listen and decide for yourself.

 Nicnac thanks those willing to listen.
-They know that being empathetic is one of the biggest challenges a human can undertake.
+She knows that being empathetic is one of the biggest challenges a human can undertake.